hypar-io/IFC-gen/README.md

 ### To Do

-- Write utility to automatically generate partial class files from class definitions in IFC4_ADD2.cs.
-  - Utility should add documentation from IFC docs.
+- Generate code comments from IFC docs.
-- Investigate use of [ANTLR Express Grammar](https://github.com/opensourceBIM/BuildingSMARTLibrary/blob/master/BuildingSMARTLibrary/src/net/sourceforge/osexpress/parser/express.g) for opening IFC files.
+- Investigate use of [ANTLR Express Grammar](https://github.com/opensourceBIM/BuildingSMARTLibrary/blob/master/BuildingSMARTLibrary/src/net/sourceforge/osexpress/parser/express.g) for parsing EXPRESS.
+- Drop 'Ifc' from the front of all classes.
+- Convert all properties ending in Specified to null checks.